andrewmcaleavey/ReliableTrendIndex/README.md

 #> A pre-post analysis would have an Unspecified difference using the RCI.
 ```

+Because of this, I recommend using the `summary()` function when
+possible.

 To fill in the missing values (and properly calculate the RTI and RCI
 comparison), call `reliableTrend()` on the `rmaObj` variable of
 `mac_rti`: